 A bad hangover, even without hangxiety, can make you never want to drink again.
 That’s one way to avoid future bouts of hangxiety, but there are other things you can do to reduce your risk of experiencing alcohol’s less desirable effects.

-If you find yourself frequently experiencing anxiety after drinking, it might be time to take a step back and reevaluate things.
+That said, moderation doesn’t come easily to everyone.
+If you find yourself frequently drinking more than you planned (and experiencing anxiety afterward), it might be time to take a step back and reevaluate things.

 She also suggests that alcohol moderation works best when you: